Askia/designonline-api-doc/guide-create-survey.md

   "type": 1
 }'
 ```
-the server's response should have a 200 status code with the newly created Question object.
+the server's response should have a HTTP `200` status code with the newly created question object.
 ```json
 {
     "allowsNoResponse": false,